 International Women's Day (IWD) has been observed since in the early 1900's - a time of great expansion and turbulence in the industrialized world that saw booming population growth and the rise of radical ideologies.
 International Women's Day is a collective day of global celebration and a call for gender parity.
 No single government, NGO, charity, corporation, academic institution, women's network, or media hub is solely responsible for International Women's Day.

 In fact, the day is all about unity - and celebration, reflection, advocacy and action - on every level, from global to local.
 Interested in participating?
-Take the quiz and challenge yourself to #BeBoldForChange this year.
+Challenge yourself to #PressForProgress this year.